 - emergency dispatch fees

-A professional manager isn’t magic—we just run a vendor system that keeps small problems from becoming expensive ones.
+A professional manager is not magic.
+However, a good manager runs a vendor system that keeps small problems from becoming expensive ones.

 Tenant placement mistakes are expensive mistakes

 Most owners can survive a small maintenance overage.
-What crushes returns is a bad tenant fit—because you pay for it multiple ways:
+Still, a bad tenant fit can crush returns because you pay for it more than once.

 - late rent and chasing